OliEfr/CyberSecurity/README.md

 # CyberSecurity
 Personal collection of tips, tricks and ressources for cyber security.

-[TryHackMe](https://tryhackme.com/) is a great platform to get started with cyber security!
-I espacially recommend AdventOfCyber.
+[TryHackMe](https://tryhackme.com/) is a great platform to learn cyber security!
+Most information are from there.
+I espacially recommend to get started with the AdventOfCyber.

 ## Web
 - HTTP is stateless &rarr; (server-)session identification with cookies stored on client (i.e. web browser)